Birth Control (cont.)

 For teen boys and girls

-Protect yourself and your partner from sexually transmitted diseases and pregnancy.
+Protect yourself and your partner from sexually transmitted infections and pregnancy.

 For teen girls